apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 Update the upgrade and client cross compatibility acceptance tests to check against the new release.
 See [this pull request](https://github.com/apache/ozone/pull/6040/files) for an example.
 :::note
-This step requires the release's [docker image](#publish-a-docker-image-for-the-release) to be published.
+This step requires the release's [Docker image](#publish-a-docker-image-for-the-release) to be published.
 :::

 ### Update the Ozone Roadmap